Storytelling in movement

 Are you interested in getting to know yourself from the perspective of your body?

 Storytelling in movement is a creative dance for everyone who enjoys dancing for the sake of expressing oneself through movement.
-In my approach to dance, movement is treated in a free, intuitive and exploratory way that allows to tell personal stories in movement hence strengthening the connection between the body and the mind.
+In my approach to dance, movement is treated in a free, intuitive and exploratory way to meet and experience oneself in dance.
 Storytelling in movement is to express yourself, experience yourself and make sense of who you are.

 The classes are open to everyone without prior experience in dance because WE ALL CAN DANCE !